igncp/demos/README.md

 This repository after it was inactive for several years.
 The initial planned improvements are:

+1. [x] Add a CI that checks linting, static types and unit tests
 1. [x] Port all examples to JavaScript from CoffeeScript
 1. [x] Move from Sails.js hosted in Heroku to a static Gatsby site hosted in Github pages
     - [x] Support loading different scripts per demo